marc-jones/gameoff2019/README.md

 [Play the game here!](https://manicmoleman.itch.io/itsy-bitsy-spyder)

-This is my entry for the
+This is my entry for the GitHub Game Jam 2019